theScriptingEngineer/NXOpen-CAE-python/README.md

 # NXOpen-CAE-python

 This is a repository with NXOpen code for Siemens SimCenter 3D (aka NX CAE) in python.
-At this moment it mirrors the [C# repository](https://github.com/theScriptingEngineer/NXOpen-CAE), but it is not complete yet.
+At this moment it mirrors the [C# repository](https://github.com/theScriptingEngineer/NXOpen-CAE)

 ## Learning NXOpen